 Credit designation statements

 The participant will be awarded up to 1.00 contact hour(s) of credit for attendance and completion of supplemental materials.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.

 You must be logged into your account to participate in this activity.
-Get started by entering the Access Code and clicking "UNLOCK".
-Then click “Continue”, complete the “Pre-Activity Assessment” and follow the prompts at the bottom of the screen.
+Get started by clicking “Continue” and following the instructions.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
 A complete listing of all of your activities can be found under “My Account,” “My Activities.”

 PLEASE NOTE: You are required to claim credit and download a certificate to your transcript as proof of completion of this course.